PAM-challenge-beta/2024-task1b/README.md

 ![Table extract from [1]](imgs/dataset_infos.png)

-Among the eleven datasets of the orginal publication, teh dataset **Balleny Island 2015** is chose for evaluation.
+Among the eleven datasets of the orginal publication, the dataset **Balleny Island 2015** is chose for evaluation.
 This dataset represent a unique geographical location, the recording device used is only share with one other dataset and finally, all seven labels are significatively present in it.

 Seven labels have to be detected:
 - **BmA**: Antarctic blue whale unit A